tmeasday/storybook-skeleton/README.md

 4. Browse to the URL from step 3: http://localhost:8080

+_NOTE_: to run the `design-system` project, you also need to check [the code](https://github.com/storybookjs/design-system) out and make a symlink from `./design-system` to it.

 ## Code structure

 - `src/storybook` - the skeleton's Storybook implementation.
 This is mostly a cobbled together collection of code / reimplementations from Storybook's source, and can be ignored.
 The one file of interest is probably `loadStory.js` which combines the `require.context` and `stories.json` data to `require()` a CSF file on demand.